 These Lister Stars have a tension knob that is marked for easy “backing-up” when tightening the blades.

 How to prep your horse for the best clip

-- Before you ever start clipping your horse, he needs to be ridiculously clean.
-Like he’s never been that clean before in his entire life.
-Ideally, he’s also quite oily!
+- Before you ever start clipping your horse, they needs to be ridiculously clean.
+Like they’ve never been that clean before in their entire life.
+Ideally, they’re also a little oily!
 Just like your clipper blades.